neelriyer/neelriyer.github.io/_posts/2020-09-06-Pyspark-Hacks.md

 <!-- ![img](/images/pyspark_hacks/pyspark_conditional_if_rlike.png) -->

 This achieves exactly the same thing we saw in the previous example.
-However, it's more code to write.
-It's more code to maintain.
+However, it's more code to write and it's more code to maintain.

 I prefer the `rlike` method discussed above.